Asthma and Allergy Forecast

 Spring

-When most people think of allergy season, they think of springtime when plants come to life and pollen and mold invade the air.
+When most people think of allergy season, they think of springtime when plants come to life and pollen and mold invades the air.
 Warm weather and rainfall in spring aids plant growth.
-Showers may offer allergy patients a break – moisture weighs down the pollen, keeping it on the ground.
+Showers may offer people with allergies and asthma a break.
+Moisture weighs down the pollen, keeping it on the ground.
 Depending on where you live, tree pollen levels are highest in April and May – earlier in southern and southwestern states.
 Grass pollen levels start to rise in late spring and early summer.

 Couple with bicycles in the park.
 They're under the trees, away from the summer sun.